 - RI/RO administrative mode is ENABLED - The RI/RO status is WRAPPED when the RI/RO cannot be successfully connected to an external device.
-The green LED is off and the yellow LED is off. - The RI/RO status is UNWRAPPED when the RI/RO is successfully connected to an external device.
-The green LED is on and the yellow LED is off. - RI/RO status is BEACON WRAPPED when the beacon fault is detected to be off the RI/RO connection.
-The green LED is on and the yellow LED is blinking. - RI/RO administrative mode is DISABLED - RI/RO status is WRAPPED.
+The green LED is blinking and the yellow - The RI/RO status is UNWRAPPED when the RI/RO is successfully connected to an external device.
+The green LED is on and the yellow LED - RI/RO status is BEACON WRAPPED when the beacon fault is detected to be off the RI/RO connection.
+The green LED is off and the yellow LED is - RI/RO administrative mode is DISABLED - RI/RO status is WRAPPED.
 The green LED is blinking and the yellow LED is off.

-To display the RI/RO's administrative mode and operational status, issue the DISPLAY RING_IO terminal interface command.
+To display the RI/RO's administrative mode and operational status, issue the DISPLAY RING\IO terminal interface command.